-- 4. Gross misconduct is misconduct that is so serious that it is likely to lead to dismissal without notice.
-The following list contains some examples of gross misconduct: - bullying, discrimination and harassment - incapacity at work because of alcohol or drugs - violent behaviour - fraud or theft - gross negligence - gross insubordination - serious breaches of health and safety rules - serious breaches of the Council's adopted policies and/or procedures - serious and deliberate damage to property - use of the internet or email to access pornographic, obscene or offensive material - disclosure of confidential information - accepting bribes or incentive payments from suppliers/contractors - unauthorised use of Council funds or credit or equipment - any action which is likely to, or does, bring the Council into disrepute.
+- Gross misconduct is misconduct that is so serious that it is likely to lead to dismissal without notice.
+The following list contains some examples of gross misconduct: The list is not exhaustive

+- bullying, discrimination and harassment

+- incapacity at work because of alcohol or drugs

+- violent behaviour

+- fraud or theft

+- gross negligence

+- gross insubordination

+- serious breaches of council policies and procedures e.g. the Health and Safety Policy, Equality and Diversity Policy, Data Protection Policy and any policies regarding the use of information technology

+- serious and deliberate damage to property

+- use of the internet or email to access pornographic, obscene or offensive material

+- disclosure of confidential information.